bhupendra1011/Design-System/apps/e2e/README.md

-# E2E Testing for Kanban Board
+# E2E Testing for Todo Example

-This package contains end-to-end tests for the Kanban board application using Playwright.
+This package houses Playwright-based end-to-end coverage for the minimal Next.js Todo app that ships with the design system starter.

 ## Quick Start